 80/20 Custody Schedule

-The child lives with Parent A but lives with Parent B 20% of the time.
-Example schedules include the child visiting Parent B during the 1st, 3rd, & 5th weekend, or visiting during the 2nd, 4th, and 5th weekend.
+Example schedules for this include the child visiting Parent B during the 1st, 3rd, & 5th weekend, or visiting during the 2nd, 4th, and 5th weekend.

 To find out what works best for you, go through the parenting plan worksheet.